wastelandsurvivalguide/wastelandsurvivalguide.github.io.backup/docs/faq.md

 1. Starting from the in-game pause menu click **Settings/Tweaks** and search for ultrawide.
 1. Enable the Ultrawide Support tweak that appears then restart the game so it takes effect.
 ##### **Q: What is "Fonfig" supposed to mean?**
 A: It's short for "Fonfiguration", obviously.

-Guide created by [WSG contributors](./contributors.html), do not reproduce without permission.